Echols County License Hearing Guide

 • Reinstatement Requirements: To reinstate your license, you will typically need to:

-• Classes/Programs That Must Be Completed: You will likely be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) as part of your sentence.
+• Classes/Programs That Must Be Completed: In addition to the DUI Risk Reduction Course, you may be required to complete other classes or treatment programs as part of your DUI sentence.

 Special Programs